 | Clio Manage AI | Small/mid firm operations | $49–149/user/mo + AI add-on | 7-day | US, Canada, UK, AU |

-| EvenUp | Personal injury firms | Per-case (custom) | Demo | US only |
+| EvenUp | Personal injury practices | Per-case (custom) | Demo | US only |

 What are legal AI tools?

-- Legal research AI — natural-language case law and statutory search with citation verification (Lexis+ AI, CoCounsel, LegesGPT).
+- Legal research AI: natural-language case law and statutory search with citation verification (Lexis+ AI, CoCounsel, LegesGPT).

-- Document review AI — clause extraction, risk flagging, and Q&A on uploaded PDFs and contracts (LegesGPT, Spellbook, Harvey).
+- Document review AI: clause extraction, risk flagging, and Q&A on uploaded PDFs and contracts (LegesGPT, Spellbook, Harvey).

-- Practice management AI — automates billing, scheduling, deadline tracking, and intake (Clio Manage AI).
+- Practice management AI: automates billing, scheduling, deadline tracking, and intake (Clio Manage AI).

-- Vertical legal AI — purpose-built for a single practice area like personal injury (EvenUp).
+- Vertical legal AI: purpose-built for a single practice area like personal injury (EvenUp).

 How we ranked these tools

-1. LegesGPT — best overall legal AI tool for lawyers
+1. LegesGPT, best overall legal AI tool for lawyers

 Key features